eremedia/Google-Analyticator/readme.txt

 * Adds a new option for site speed tracking (enabled by default).
 * Replaces deprecated tracking code _setVar with _setCustomVar.
 * Improves the account select dropdown by organizing the accounts.
 Props bluntly.
+* Prevents post preview pages from being tracked and skewing stats.

 = 6.1.3 =
 * Fixes a Javascript error on the WordPress login page.